bjing2016/habsim-local/README.md

 - `wind` returns the wind data for a certain time, location, and elevation for a specific model.

 ### Subpackage `ioutil`
 This package primarily exports a `WebPlot` class which can plot an arbitrary number of multi-segment trajectories on an HTML OpenStreetMap interface for in-browser viewing.
-For usage, see below.
+For sample usage, see below.
+For complete documentation, see the docstrings.

 ### Usage
 Constructing a profile: